Boussau/boussau.github.io/tutorials/TP6_CodonModels/index.md

 Once the model is specified, we can estimate the parameters, and in particular the proportions of sites under each of the three regimes, as well as the strength of purifying and positive selection ($\omega_1$ and $\omega_3$).

 Ideally, we should also be able to estimate the posterior probability that each site belongs to each category.
-Of particular interest would be the posterior probability $p_i$ that site $I$ is under positive selection.
+Of particular interest would be the posterior probability that each site is under positive selection.
 However, the current implementation of RevBayes does not allow us to get this information.

 {% subsection Implementation %}

 We should first define our priors.
 For $\omega_1$, one could use a uniform prior between 0 and 1.
 The second entry, $\omega_2$, is fixed anyway.
-For $\omega_3$, one could define it as 1.0 + \delta$, where $\delta$ is a positive real number, which could have an exponential prior.
+For $\omega_3$, one could define it as $1.0 + \delta$, where $\delta$ is a positive real number, which could have an exponential prior.

 Then, we should create a vector of omega values, which we could call `omega_vector`, such that each of its entries would correspond to $\omega_i$ for $I=1, 2, 3$.
 However, we have to be careful: $\omega_1$ is a random variable, $\omega_2$ is a fixed constant, and $\omega_3$ is the sum between a fixed number and a random variable.
 In RevBayes, a vector should be entirely made of either random variables, or deterministic variables, so we can't define the entries of `omega_vector` directly.
 Instead, we need to first define the random variables separately, and then defined `omega_vector` as a vector of deterministic model variables.